Best Speech Coaching Apps in 2026

 Pros:

-- Large exercise library covering thousands of words and sentences
+- Massive exercise library: thousands of words and sentences

 Cons:

-- Not designed for native speakers looking to improve articulation
+- Not built for native English speakers at all

 4. Yoodli

-Pricing: Free tier with limited uploads; paid plans for teams and enterprises.
+Pricing: Free tier with limited uploads.
+Paid plans for teams and enterprise.

 Pros:

-- Eye contact and body language tracking via webcam is a unique feature
+- Eye contact and body language tracking through the webcam is a feature nobody else offers

 Cons:

-- Enterprise pricing can be steep for individual users
+- Enterprise pricing is steep if you're an individual

 5. Wellocution